 For most companies, getting a quote is extremely fast.
 Simply fill out a short online form with some basic information (age, trip dates, etc.).
 Then you will be presented with a few price options for the various policies that a company offers.

 However, it can sometimes be difficult to understand what is covered and what is not covered.
 Always read the fine print!
 For example, coverage may include "trip cancellation," but it might not be included for all of your desired reasons.
 If you get sick it might be covered, but if you have a work emergency, it might not be.
 Often, upgrading to a more expensive plan will let you get coverage for a cancellation for many more reasons, or no matter what the reason.
+Generally, the more you pay, the more you get.

 Prices were as follows: